 When a Santo Domingo soccer team visited Lebanon, Tennessee, they built on a 50-year legacy of youth programs with the Tennessee Partners and Chapters and organizations in Venezuela, Amazonas, Brazil, and most recently, the Dominican Republic.

-The spring soccer program for youth ages 10-12 included the Santo Domingo Dragons from the Dominican Republic and Wilson United Soccer League from Lebanon, Tennessee.
+The spring soccer program for youth ages 10-12 included the Santo Domingo Dragons from the Dominican Republic and the Wilson United Soccer League from Lebanon, Tennessee.
 After arriving in Tennessee, the 14 Dominican players and four coaches and trainers enjoyed a variety of activities supported by the local soccer associations and the Tennessee Partners.
 These included: soccer games with players from Wilson United; tours in Nashville of the Frist Art Museum, the Parthenon, and the State Capital; and visits with State Representative Clark Boyd and Wilson County Mayor Randal Hutto.
 Their local hosts treated them to a cookout, a pool party, and a tour of the Wilson County Veterans Museum.
 Further, they had a recreational experience in the country at the Barefoot Republic Camp in Barren, Kentucky.

 A Lebanon-based group of Tennessee Partners – Brad Major, Hugo Sandoval, and David McKinney – worked with leaders, Rochelle Prit and Bob Zenker from Wilson United and Shane Barret of the soccer association, Eagle Express, on this phase of the soccer exchange.
 Brad Major, Secretary of the Tennessee Partners, visited Santo Domingo in the summer of 2017 and met with our Dominican colleague, Waldo Brea, and others to discuss the logistics of the April visit and assess the possibility of a reciprocal exchange with Wilson County in the future.